-1992 YWCA's

-National Day of Commitment to End Racism begins in response to the beating of Rodney King and the subsequent national unrest.
+YWCA's National Day of Commitment to End Racism begins in response to the beating of Rodney King and the subsequent national unrest.
 This will evolve into our annual Stand Against Racism campaign.

-YWCA Kalamazoo closes

-our Fitness Center to focus

-on services for vulnerable

-populations and system
+YWCA Kalamazoo closes our Fitness Center to focus on services for vulnerable populations and system change work.

-annual Summit on

-Racism to address

-housing, education

-initiatives designed

-institutional racism

-in our community

-via team action

-and employment

-launches an

-to disrupt

-plans.

-Women

-change work.

-cra

-expanding to address disparities that affected
+YWCA Kalamazoo launches an annual Summit on Racism to address housing, education and employment initiatives designed to disrupt institutional racism in our community via team action plans.

+YWCA Kalamazoo expands housing options for survivors and their children including the launch of our Permanent Supportive Housing (PSH) program.
+Our housing programs were the first of their kind to support unhoused children who may not have otherwise been served.